algoVicKe/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17-hidethisword displays all the lines in the file /etc/passwd that don't containt the patern "bin" 18-letteronly displays all lines of /etc/ssh/sshd_config starting with a letter 19-AZ replaces all characters A and C from input to Z and e repectively
+17-hidethisword displays all the lines in the file /etc/passwd that don't containt the patern "bin" 18-letteronly displays all lines of /etc/ssh/sshd_config starting with a letter 19-AZ replaces all characters A and C from input to Z and e repectively 20-hiago removes all letter c and C frominput